Fortuity in the D1-D5 system: Composite BPS states

 \section{Composite BPS states}

 This section uses single-cycle BPS states to construct composite BPS states.
-We depart from the $Q$-cohomology framework and consider actual BPS \emph{states} because it is simpler analyzing the $Q^\dag$ action than establishing non-$Q$-exactness.
+We depart from the $Q$-cohomology framework and consider actual BPS \emph{states} because analyzing the $Q^\dag$ action is simpler than establishing $Q$-non-exactness.